AidanJReid/claire/README.md

 ### Existing features

 - Deployed a **Sticky navbar | Sidenav** making navigation easier for the user, especially on mobile.
-This displays various links based on user profile, .e.g.
-If not logged in (Register, Login, Treatments, Cart); logged in (Logout, Treatments, Cart).
+This displays various links based on user profile.
 Sidenav pops out on small to medium devices (max-width 992 px) and contain the aforementioned nav links.
 - **Login** - enables registered users to login.
 Username and password are cross-checked against account for verification against details stored in the database.
+- **Link/Buttons** - Nav Links change depending on whether the visitor is a guest or successfully logged in, e.g. if not logged in (Register, Login, Treatments, Cart); logged in (Profile, Logout, Treatments, Cart).
 - **Register** - Allows visitors to register for a free account.
 Checks included to ensure username and email address don't already exist in the database before users are successfully registered.
 Passwords stored in the database are hashed for security reasons.
 - **Logout** - Logged-in users can logout by clicking on appropriate button in the nav/sidenav, thereby ending their session.
-- **Reset Password** - Registered users having difficulty recalling their password can reset it on the login page, whereby the email address associated with their profile will receive an email with corresponding link to confirm that they want to reset their password (and subsequently choose a new password to overwrite old on in the database).
+- **Email Reset Password** - Registered users having difficulty recalling their password can reset it on the login page, whereby the email address associated with their profile will receive an email with corresponding link to confirm that they want to reset their password (and subsequently choose a new password to overwrite old on in the database).
-- **Profile Page** - Unique page detailing user name, email address of account and shopping cart details.
+- **Profile Page** - Unique page detailing user name, email address of account and pre-populated shopping cart details.
-- **Search** - Search for treatment by keyword.
+- **Search** - Search for treatment by keyword (this would be using the 'contain' syntax).

 ### Features Left to Implement

 - **Filter** - Particularly useful for certain symptoms or for specific aches.
 This would be added as the number of available treatments grow.
 Now, it's relatively manageable.
 - **Product Drill** - The ability to 'zoom' into treatment, see the various health benefits and perhaps a youtube tutorial showcasing treament.
+- **Customer Reviews** - Would be great to (only) allow paying customers to leave a review against the treatment.

 ## Technologies Used